wuhjie/orchard/README.md

 # orchard
-An E-commerce system for an orchard which is written in Java and use SpringBoot, Mybatis to construct.
+An E-commerce system for an orchard which is written in Java structuring in SpringBoot, Mybatis.